Do Go On - 236 - The Forrest Fenn Treasure Hunt

 We'll get to you.

-Promise.
-Sorry for the people that's been into life,
+Sorry for the people that's been a delay for.

-And Jess, then do you want to give us an order and a cocktail for them to enjoy this week?
+And Jess, then, do you want to give us an hors d'oeuvre?

 because they've been supported the show for over three years.